Are you interested in a 21st-century English degree?

 Introduction to Creative Writing: Forms and Styles (WI-PR)

 Creative writing in the 21st century is no longer bound to the printed page; it exists in many forms, across many media.
 This course introduces students to multi-media creative writing through generative writing techniques, specifically focusing on language as the basic building block of writing.
 Exercises in reading, writing, workshop, and revision will teach students techniques to manipulate language, construct narrative through non-linear approaches, and generate ideas for particular media through linguistic play.
 Students will learn elements of craft specific to particular forms and media.
 Class workshops will provide the opportunity to give and receive feedback as well as participate in collaborative creation.
 Students will produce creative work for digital and location-based distribution as well as for live performance, therefore highlighting the diversity of physical and virtual media where 21st-century creative writing takes place.
-Lecture 3 (Annual).
+Lecture 3 (Fall, Spring).

 General Education - First Year Writing (WI)